deekshachugh/Data-Visualization/README.md

 Data Visualization
 ===================
-I made a shiny app with R showing the U.S States information.
-I am currently working on it and its under development.
+I made a shiny app with R showing overview of the U.S States.
+I am currently working on this application, therefore, it might have few bugs.

 Here is the link
 https://deekshachugh.shinyapps.io/homework3/

-Here are few of the static plots which are made out of the movie reviews dataset in R:
+Here are some static plots that I made in R:

 ![IMAGE](hw1-multiline.png)
 ==============================